 It’s actually kinda crazy that so many of us fall into the mind trap of defining ourselves by our passion–writing.
 First and foremost, we are children of God.
 We are products of His creation.
 Our Creator defines us.
 When we try to add definitions to ourselves, to become models after images the world has created, things can get messy.

 Remember: From the time when we were created in the womb, we became children of God.
-He has formed each and every one of us our own soul.
+He has formed each and every one of us, and given each of us our own soul.
 When we die, our bodies die with us, but our souls either go to dwell with God in Heaven, or with Satan in hell.
 Therefore, as Christian authors, it is vital for us to model our writing as an act to increase God’s presence rather than our own.
 Writing and publishing should not become our idols that cause us to stray from our Creator, our defining purpose, and hoist our own selves higher.

 DISCLAIMER: I am in no way saying that you will go to hell for making a living off writing for God, or even chasing your author dreams.
 I am trying to illustrate how easily authors can fall into idolizing publishing, and how detrimental it can become if it gets out of hand.
 I speak this truth from personal experience.